It'z Me: Music and composition

-It'z Me is a K-pop record that blends influences of dance, hip hop and rock, continuing Itzy's exploration of new areas within the K-pop scene and their discovery of their own musical identity.
-The lead single "Wannabe" features dance-pop elements with a strong beat, characteristic of K-pop.
-It was written and produced by Galactika.
+It'z Me is a K-pop record that combines dance, hip hop, and rock.
+Its lead single "Wannabe" is a dance-pop track with house elements and was written and produced by Galactika.

-Other tracks on the EP explore a variety of genres: “Ting Ting Ting” is a rowdy-yet-fierce EDM cut; "That's a No No" is a high-energy, Latin-infused pop song; "Nobody Like You" incorporates elements of upbeat pop-rock; "You Make Me" blends pop with electronic and hip-hop influences; "I Don't Wanna Dance" combines house music with moombahton; and "24Hrs" is a hyperpop track, described as a "quirky-pop stomper", and the only K-pop song to feature production from the late Sophie.
+Other tracks on the EP explore a variety of styles: “Ting Ting Ting” is an energetic EDM track; "That's a No No" incorporates Latin pop; "Nobody Like You" features upbeat pop rock; "You Make Me" blends pop with electronic and trap influences; "I Don't Wanna Dance" combines house and moombahton; and "24Hrs" is a hyperpop track described as a "quirky-pop stomper", notable as the only K-pop song produced by Sophie.

 Live performances

-On March 12, 2020, Itzy made their debut performance of 'Wannabe" on M Countdown.
-From March 13 to April 4, the group performed "Wannabe" on Music Bank, Show!
+On March 12, 2020, Itzy made their debut performance of "Wannabe" on M Countdown.
+From March 13 to April 4, the group performed the song on Music Bank, Show!
 Music Core, and Inkigayo.

 Critical reception

-Billboard 's Jeff Benjamin gave a positive review, stating that "Itzy continue their string of empowering and confident singles with the most striking difference in It'z Me coming from the group's overall sound becoming harder and featuring more electronic productions."
-IZMs Kim Do-heon highlighted the powerful message in the chorus of "Wannabe", where the five members, Yeji, Lia, Ryujin, Chaeryeong, and Yuna powerfully shout out "I don't wanna be somebody / Just wanna be me".
-They added that, while the song encourages individuality, the harmony in their voices evokes the idea of a collective "wannabe".
+Billboard's Jeff Benjamin gave the EP a positive review, noting that Itzy continues their string of empowering and confident singles, with It'z Me featuring a harder, more electronic sound than their previous releases.

+IZMs Kim Do-heon highlighted the message in the chorus of "Wannabe", where the group shouts "I don't wanna be somebody / Just wanna be me".
+They added that, while the song encourages individuality, the harmony in the group's voices evokes the idea of a collective wannabe.